Solar-Helix-Independent-Transport/allianceauth-secure-groups/README.md

 ## Contributing

-Make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at [EVE Developers](https://developers.eveonline.com) before submitting any pull requests. **All bug fixes or features must not include extra superfluous formatting changes.**
+Make sure you have signed the [License Agreement](https://developers.eveonline.com/resource/license-agreement) by logging in at [EVE Developers](https://developers.eveonline.com) before submitting any pull requests.

+**All bug fixes or features must not include extra superfluous formatting changes.
+If you want to reformat the repository do it in its own MR.**